-Extremists launch 2 attacks on military targets in Somalia
+Extremists launch 2 attacks on U.S., European targets in Somalia

 The U.S. military uses the Belidogle airstrip base to launch drones that attack al-Shabab targets and to train Somali troops.

 The second attack was by a suicide car bomber targeting Italian peacekeepers in Mogadishu.
-The explosion missed the European Union peacekeepers but injured Somali civilians who were nearby, according to reports.
+The explosion missed a convoy of the European Union peacekeepers but injured Somali civilians who were nearby, according to reports.